-How e-commerce will drive inclusivity and become a profitable reality for SMEs & MSMEs by 2030
+How e-commerce will drive inclusivity and become a profitable reality for SMEs and MSMEs by 2030

 The four panellists focused on the opportunities as well as challenges brought about by e-commerce for micro, small and medium sized enterprises (MSMEs), and set out to explore ‘digital de-colonisation for social benefit and successful global cross-border trade’.